abbott567/blog/src/posts/european-accessibility-act-what-you-need-to-know/content.md

 ### Why should you still adopt the EAA standard, even if the UK laws do not?
 It’s likely that the UK will continue aligning with EU standards, because it's good practice, it's beneficial for users, and it's essential for businesses that operate both in the UK and the EU.

-This is just my opinion.
-I might be wrong.
-But I'm going to take this moment to gloat at the fact I predicted in a talk I did in 2016 that UK organisations would be regularly getting sued for accessibility by the year 2030.
-And it's looking pretty promising.
+This is just my opinion, and I might be wrong, but I'm going to take this moment to gloat at the fact I predicted in a talk I did in 2016 that UK organisations would be regularly getting sued for accessibility by the year 2030.
+And it's looking like we're on track!

 However, even if you disagree, here are a few things to consider.